wcmc-its/vivodashboard/README.md

 Drupal's great flexibility often comes at the expense of performance.
 As the amount of data increases, VIVO Dashboard will become slower.
 There are some things you can do to give Drupal a boost.

-### Built-in caching (enabled by default)
+### Linked data caching (enabled by default)

-The Graphite library is now used for all RDF handling.
+The Graphite library is now used for all RDF handling during imports.
 Graphite will optionally cache all linked data responses to the filesystem.
-This saves a tremendous number of HTTP requests when importing VIVO data, so this caching is enabled by default.
+This saves a tremendous number of HTTP requests while importing VIVO data, so this caching is enabled by default.
 The cache location is inside Drupal's configured temporary directory, in a "graphite-HASH" directory.
 Be aware this directory can grow quite large.

 ### Entity Cache